 Mamallapuram Dance Festival is organised for around twenty days, in the town of Mahabalipuram, to celebrate the diverse forms of folk dance popular in different regions and cultures of India.
 A captivating stage is set before a stone sculpture range known as the ‘Arjuna’s Penance rock sculpture’ for the festival.

-The Mamallapuram Dance festival is organised by the Tourism Department of the Government of Tamil Nadu.
+In 2020, the Mamallapuram Dance festival will be held from Fri, Dec 25, 2020 – Fri, Jan 15, 2021.
+The Mamallapuram Dance Festival is organised by the Tourism Department of the Government of Tamil Nadu.
 Hence, the date of its commencement and conclusion too decided by the department.
 Since it is an annual festival, the dates are kept pretty much around the same time every year, but not the same.
-In 2018 it began on 25th of December and is to be concluded on 15th of January, 2019.
-The dates for the next Mamallapuram Dance festival has still not been finalised and is expected to be announced when the festival is close at hand.

 Mamallapuram Dance Festival Venue